ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/URL-Scheme.rst

-Irrespective of the main protocol, ``<source>`` should be resolved with our version of DNS (``NameReg`` (ename registration contract on ethereum) and/or via swarm signed version stream.
+Irrespective of the main protocol, ``<source>`` should be resolved with our version of DNS (``NameReg`` (ename registration contract on Ethereum) and/or via swarm signed version stream.

 In the special case of the bzz protocol, ``<source>`` must resolve to a Swarm hash of the content (in other words, the root key of the content).